ioccc-src/winner/2018/poikola/README.md

 The program was developed with little-endian machines; I tried to support big-endian too, but this support is somewhat limited.

-This program has been compiled in
+This program has been compiled with:

 1. i386 (Debian Stretch) with gcc and clang
 2. amd64 (Debian Buster) with gcc and clang